Partial resampling to approximate covering integer programs: Introduction

 \subsection{Our contributions}

+We present new randomized rounding schemes, based on a variant of the LLL developed in~\cite{HS13}.
+(See Appendix~\ref{lll-compar-sec} for a more detailed comparison between this algorithm and the LLL.)
+The approximation ratios for our algorithms will be stated in terms of the key parameter $\gamma$ defined as

-In this paper, we give a new randomized rounding scheme, based on the partial resampling variant of the LLL developed in \cite{HS13} and some proof ideas developed in \cite{H15} for the LLL applied to systems of correlated constraints.
-We show the following result: \begin{theorem} Suppose we have fractional solution $\hat x$ for the basic LP.
-Let $\gamma = \frac{\ln(\Delta_1+1)}{\amin}$.
-Then our randomized algorithm yields a solution $x \in \mathbf Z_{+}^n$ satisfying the covering constraints with probability one, and with
+where we define $\amin = \max(0, \min_k a_k)$.
+Formally, we show the following result: \begin{theorem} Let $\hat x$ be a fractional solution for the basic LP.
+Our randomized algorithm runs in expected linear time, and generates a solution $x \in \mathbb Z_{\geq 0}^n$ satisfying the covering constraints with probability one, and with